 1. Be careful with Alcohol

 I mentioned at the beginning that I was concerned about safety because of the negative stories I was told.
 Well, after asking for details of why someone got robbed, 90% of the time people’s stories started roughly with “…well, it was 2 am, I was quite drunk on the streets and then it happened…” The bottom line: be careful if you go out partying and if you get wasted.
 There’s nothing wrong with enjoying South America’s nightlife, but keep in mind that too much alcohol makes you careless and vulnerable, and keep in mind that you’re in a foreign city with people you might know only since a few hours beforehand.
 Leave your valuables at your hostel or hotel before you go out partying, and make sure that you know how to get (safely) back home.
+Same goes obviously for drugs – you don’t want to be completely blacked out somewhere in South America!

 2. Leave your valuables at your hostel/hotel